Leadership 4 Learning - #ASK

 We tend to default to tell.
 The default to tell is because we are trying to make change happen in such a short time frame, and we are in a such a hurry to get it done.

 When you are in the space of telling and instructing your teams about and how you are going to "do" the change, you find that your change is prolonged and quite a struggle.
 Without ownership - you will achieve buy-in at best.
 If you are lucky, change will happen, but it will be fragmented, in pockets and much slower to gain momentum.

 SO WHERE ARE WE GOING WITH ALL OF THIS?

-So, it is all well and good knowing that we need to be leaders who ask, and understand all the great things that come out of asking, but how can we go about asking?
-Perhaps you are not sure how to get started and that is proving to be the roadblock to getting started.
+So, it is all well and good knowing that we need to be Leaders who ask, and understand all the great things that come out of asking, but how can we go about asking?
+Perhaps you are not sure how to get started, and that is proving to be the roadblock to getting started.
 Because of the tight timeline, you are just speeding things up by outlining what needs to change and how your teams are going to do that.

 Over the coming months, we will explore WHAT you can do and HOW you can ask.
-We will case study and share examples of what this can look like and how it can be done across a whole staff.
+We will case study and share examples of what this can look like and how it can be achieved across a whole staff.

 If you haven't then I would highly recommend that you step back and take the time to ask.
-You never know the team will most likely come up with some incredibly insightful ideas that will help you re-imagine what the change process is for you and your school.
+You never know, the team will most likely come up with some incredibly insightful ideas that will help you re-imagine what the change process is for you and your school.